JTSDK/jtsdk64-tools-msys2/README.md

 ## Required Dependencies

 In order to checkout the the script, you must have `Git` available from the MSYS2 Console.
-If do not, use the following command to install `Git`
+If not, use the following command to install `Git`

 ```bash
 # Open MSYS2 Console, then at the prompt, type: